MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ### What is the cost implication of using CDM folders and Azure Data Lake Gen2?
 Today CDM folders and data files are treated as any other data.
 More details on Azure Data Lake Gen2 pricing [here](https://azure.microsoft.com/pricing/details/storage/data-lake/).
 Note that there are additional charges for cross-region data movement so you may

-### How do I read/write CDM folders, model.json files or data files?
+### How do I access CDM folders, model json files or data files?
 CDM folders, model.json files or data files can be created, read, updated or deleted  through Azure Data Lake Gen2 APIs and SDKs.
 More details [here](https://docs.microsoft.com/rest/api/storageservices/data-lake-storage-gen2
 )